 needs of pedestrians, cyclists and motorists in the City of Sydney.

-a technical review committee that is required to advise Council on
+body which is required to advise Council and City staff on traffic-related

 formal (voting) representatives, one from each of the following: